Skip to navigation Skip to content Skip to subnav

 (c) A person who misappropriates funds of more than $500.00 in violation of this section, or who is convicted of a second or subsequent violation of this section, shall be imprisoned not more than 10 years or fined not more than $10,000.00, or both.
 (Added 2001, No. 115 (Adj.
 Sess.), § 4, eff.
 May 28, 2002.)

-(b) A person commits the offense of home improvement fraud when he or she enters into a contract or agreement, written or oral, for $500.00 or more, with an owner for home improvement, or into several contracts or agreements for $2,500.00 or more in the aggregate, with more than one owner for home improvement, and he or she knowingly:
+(b) A person commits the offense of home improvement or land improvement fraud when the person enters into a contract or agreement, written or oral, for $1,000.00 or more, with an owner for home improvement or land improvement, or into several contracts or agreements for $2,500.00 or more in the aggregate, with more than one owner for home improvement or land improvement, and the person knowingly:

 (1)(A) fails to perform the contract or agreement, in whole or in part; and

-(B) when the owner requests performance or a refund of payment made, the person fails to either:
+(B) when the owner requests performance, payment, or a refund of payment made, the person fails to either:

 (2) misrepresents a material fact relating to the terms of the contract or agreement or to the condition of any portion of the property involved;